ATP World Tour Qatar ExxonMobil Open Results

 |Singles

-Maximo Gonzalez, Argentina, and Nicolas Jarry, Chile, def.
-Albert Ramos-Vinolas and Fernando Verdasco, Spain, 6-3, 6-4.

 Santiago Gonzalez, Mexico, and Aisam-ul-Haq Qureshi, Pakistan, def.
-Marco Cecchinato and Andreas Seppi, Italy, 6-3, 6-2.
+Marton Fucsovics, Hungary, and Guido Pella, Argentina, walkover.

+Robin Haase and Matwe Middelkoop, Netherlands, def.
+Maximo Gonzalez, Argentina, and Nicolas Jarry, Chile, 6-2, 6-4.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.